dssg/nfp/CPS/README.md

 + FREVER (Number of live births a woman has had)
 + FRBIRTHM (Birth month of youngest child)
 + FRBIRTHY (Birth year of youngest child)
++ STEPMOM (Presence of a stepmother in the household)

 Preprocessing
 --------